 In chronic kidney disease (CKD), the kidney retains a remarkable ability to compensate for nephron loss by increasing single-nephron excretion of various substances.
-This situation is particularly important in the renal adaptation to potassium handling.
-(For a detailed discussion of the regulation of acid-base balance, see Metabolic Acidosis.)
+This is particularly important in renal adaptation to potassium handling.[3]
+Furthermore, gastrointestinal excretion may increase several-fold as CKD progresses[3] .

-When compensation is intact, hyperkalemia is uncommon until renal function (glomerular filtration rate [GFR]) decays to an advanced stage (ie, GFR or creatinine clearance ≤ 15 mL/min).
-At times, however, tubular adaptation is impaired, and hyperkalemia is observed much earlier in the course of CKD.
+When compensation is intact, hyperkalemia is uncommon until renal function (glomerular filtration rate [GFR]) decays to an advanced stage (ie, estimated GFR [eGFR] ≤15 mL/min).
+At times, however, tubular adaptation is impaired and hyperkalemia is observed much earlier in the course of CKD.

-This picture of hyperkalemia, often with mild acidosis, in the setting of mild to moderate CKD (stages 2-4) is quite common in clinical practice.
+This picture of hyperkalemia, often with mild acidosis, in the setting of mild-to-moderate CKD (stages 2-4) is quite common in clinical practice.
 Several pathophysiologic mechanisms are involved.
 However, the diagnostic workup does not always establish the precise mechanism, and, unfortunately, much confusion has arisen from the nomenclature employed.
-Strictly speaking, the term hyporeninemic hypoaldosteronism should be limited to cases in which testing reveals the cause of hyperkalemia to be, as stated above, a deficiency of renin and aldosterone.
+Strictly speaking, the term hyporeninemic hypoaldosteronism should be limited to cases in which testing reveals the cause of hyperkalemia to be a deficiency of renin and aldosterone.
+(Although, as stated above, renin and aldosterone levels are not usually measured, their levels are assessed when the clinical picture warrants it.)

-The underlying renal disease and any associated illnesses (eg, systemic lupus erythematosus [SLE] or sickle cell disease) dominate the physical findings.
+The underlying renal disease and any associated illnesses (eg, diabetes mellitus, systemic lupus erythematosus [SLE], sickle cell disease) may dominate the physical findings.
 Except for arrhythmia and muscle weakness in severe cases, hyperkalemia produces no physical signs.

 Mild acidosis may be present, but associated physical signs (eg, Kussmaul respiration) usually are absent.